My Story

 Breath rhythm reflects our emotional response to life

-I enrolled in a BSc (Hons) in Complementary Studies degree in London.
-This provided the solid, scientific grounding that I needed to become a somatic therapist.
-Our tutors were wise and knowledgable, while I knew I would have to develop intuition myself.
+I enrolled in a BSc (Hons) in Complementary Studies degree in London which provided the solid, scientific grounding that I needed to become a somatic therapist.
+Our tutors were wise and knowledgable, while I knew intuition could not be learnt and I had to develop that myself.

-After the birth of my own two children I worked with couples, helping to preparting them for birth and assisting them during, for over a decade.
-I taught Hypnobirthing and assisted over fifty births as a doula.
+After the birth of my own two children I worked with couples, helping to prepare for and assist them during birth as a doula.
+I taught Hypnobirthing and assisted over fifty births and every one was life affirming and beautiful in its own unique way.

-This experience provided me with valuable insights into the complex range of emotions that can arise before, during and after childbirth.
-I collaborated with many mothers and fathers, utilising Somatic Therapy to help them prepare for birth and provide them with support postnatally also.
+This experience provided me with valuable insights into the complex range of emotions.
+I collaborated with many mothers and fathers, utilising Somatic Therapy to help them prepare for birth and provide them with support postnatally.

 Having worked with people now across a variety of fields, I found that although every person is unique, we are also very similar.